vytenisu/api-link/README.md

 })
 ```

 Above code would convert path from "/devices?id=123" to "/devices/123/info" when _id_ is provided.
-Hooks are rather low lever to allow maximum flexibility.
+Hooks are rather low level to allow maximum flexibility.

 ---

 TypeScript developers will notice that auto-generated methods are not typed.
-This is because library has no way of knowing what data types are expected to be used.
+This is because at the moment library has no way of knowing what data types are expected to be used.

 Types can be added manually by extending Api class using method described earlier.
 Ideally, server could be generating definitions which could then be converted to TypeScript interface.
 However, at this point it is out of scope for _API Link_.